- Campus mailbox rental

 - Do not over-insure.
 USPS will pay only the actual value of an item, not the declared value.

 - Use postcards for short messages or announcements.
-The cost is 33 cents instead of the letter rate of 46 cents.
+The cost is less than the letter rate.

 - Double side your inserts to keep the weight down on your mail piece.

 - Combine mailings when possible into a larger envelope for distribution at the same location.

 - Use Business Reply envelopes provided by vendors, instead of department envelopes.